-The company satisfies stock option exercises and vested stock awards with newly issued shares.
-Shares available for future stock compensation grants totaled 3.2 million and 3.8 million at December 31, 2019 and 2018.
+The company satisfies stock option exercises and vested stock awards with treasury shares or newly issued shares.
+Shares available for future stock compensation grants under the 2016 Plan totaled 2.9 million and 3.2 million at December 31, 2020 and 2019.